dompuiu/noteharbor/README.md

 Direct route for editing or reviewing one note outside the overlay flow.

-### Viewer App
+### Viewer Apps

-The Flutter viewer is a separate read-only application.
+The Flutter viewer (`apps/viewer/flutter`) is the primary read-only viewer.
 It starts empty, imports editor archives containing `banknotes.db` plus `images/`, then shows a searchable notes table and slideshow/lightbox using imported local files.

+The React Native viewer (`apps/viewer/react-native`) is an experimental alternative aiming for the same read-only experience across iOS, Android, macOS, and Windows from a single codebase.

 ---